-During Cardiac Calcium Scoring, patients lie comfortably on an imaging table and hold their breath for intervals of approximately 20 seconds while a CT scanner takes images of their coronary arteries.
-The non-contrast CT scan is fast, safe and accurate.
-After the exam, one of Hillsborough Radiology Centers’ Board certified radiologists reviews the images, looking for areas of arterial calcification, or “plaque” buildup.
+After the exam, one of our radiologists reviews the images for areas of arterial calcification, or “plaque” buildup.
 The total amount of “plaque” buildup the images reveal determines a patient’s overall cardiac risk, which is designated by a number called a Coronary Artery Calcium (CAC) score.

 Who may benefit from Cardiac Calcium Scoring?

-Anyone 40 years of age or older who is considered at risk for heart disease based on family history or personal history may benefit by having a screening exam.
+Anyone 40 years of age or older who is considered at-risk for heart disease based on family history or personal history may benefit by having cardiac calcium scan.
 This includes you if you have:

 - High blood pressure